 Committing suicide takes all your choices away which could cause more problems.
 I know what you may be thinking: “Yeah, but I’ll be dead!”

-Who knows what or where you’ll be.
+Who knows what or where you’ll be?
 It’s possible you could wink out of existence.
 Or maybe you’ll reincarnate into a moth or an elephant.
-Belief and faith will tell us all kinds of things that happen when we die, but it’s still a great unknown that will always be there waiting for us regardless so why rush it?
+Belief and faith will tell us all kinds of things that happen when we die, but it’s still a great unknown that will always be there waiting for us regardless, so why rush it?

-It’s like when I was 15.
+This reminds me of when I was 15.
 I absolutely hated school.
 I wanted to get out of it and I knew my chance was coming because where I lived, you could quit school when you turned 16.
 I thought, “When I turn 16, I’ll finally be free!”
 That is, if my mom allowed it.